Written by Scribendi

 If so, you may be suffering from something called prolixity, or in layman's terms, wordiness.
-Wordiness is one of the most common ESL mistakes and happens when a writer, either intentionally or unintentionally, uses far too many words or unnecessarily complex or abstract words.
+Wordiness is one of the most common ESL mistakes.
+It happens when a writer, either intentionally or unintentionally, uses far too many words or unnecessarily complex or abstract words.

-Wordiness can seriously detract from the coherency and quality of your writing and will likely frustrate your readers.
-Below, we suggest several ways to help you avoid wordiness and increase quality.
+Wordiness can seriously detract from the coherency and quality of your writing and frustrate your readers.
+Below, we suggest several ways to help you reduce wordiness and increase quality.

-One easy way to control wordiness is to limit (or eliminate) the use of "filler words."
-Filler words sneak between relevant words and though they may sound good, they are essentially useless.
+One easy way to avoid wordiness is to limit or eliminate the use of "filler words."
+Filler words sneak between relevant words, and though they may sound good, they are essentially useless.